silviucpp/erlcass/README.md

 ### TODO List:

 - Add support for multiple sessions
-- Add support for Setting serial consistency,
+- Add support for setting serial consistency,
 - Add support for pagination,
 - Add support for UDT
 - Add support for sending and relieving custom payloads to and from Cassandra
 - Add support for server-side warnings
 - Add support for retry policies settings
 - Add support for client-side timestamps settings
+- Add support for Sets/Appends whitelist hosts
+- Add support for schema metadata API

 ### Changelog:

+##### v2.2

+- Changed the default consistency from `CASS_CONSISTENCY_ONE` to `CASS_CONSISTENCY_LOCAL_QUORUM`
+- Updated the cpp-driver to 2.2.0

 ##### v2.1